stratosphereips/StratosphereLinuxIPS/README.md

 network traffic.
 Slips is designed to focus on targeted attacks, detection of command and control channels, and to provide a good visualisation for the analyst.
 It can analyze network traffic in real time, network captures such as pcap files, and network flows produced by Suricata, Zeek/Bro and Argus.
-Slips processes the input, analyzes it, and highlights suspicious behaviour that need the analyst attention.
+Slips processes the input, analyzes it, and highlights suspicious behaviour that needs the analyst's attention.

 <img src="https://raw.githubusercontent.com/stratosphereips/StratosphereLinuxIPS/develop/docs/images/slips.gif" width="850px"
 title="Slips in action.">